-It is known that Doncaster has are more physically inactive adults, and fewer physically active adults than the national average.
+It is known that Doncaster has more physically inactive adults, and fewer physically active adults than the national average.
 28.9% of adults in Doncaster are physically inactive, this is significantly higher than the England rate (23.4%).
 Alongside this, the number of physically active adults in Doncaster is lower than the England rate, at 59.3% and 65.9% respectively.

-The following map shows where there are high numbers of inactive households.
-Data is mapped to Lower Super Output Areas (LSOA) however, wards are shown and labelled for orientation.
+The Mosaic map below shows where there are high numbers of inactive households across Doncaster.
+Data is mapped to LSOA however wards are shown and labelled for orientation.
 This data has been matched to the number of children and young people living in deprived and inactive households.
-People living in income deprivation means not only people living on social benefits but also in low income and/or precarious work.
-Dunsville has lower number of active households when compared to the other areas in Doncaster, this may be attributed to the ageing population within the community as it is known that people become less physically active as they age (Department for Digital, Culture, Media and Sport 2022).

-Figure 14.
+Figure 15.
 Mosaic map of household physical activity levels in Doncaster.

-Additionally, only 51% of children reporting partaking in exercise that shows physical signs, this is lower than the Doncaster rate of 56% and again ranked amongst the lowest in Doncaster.
+Additionally, only 51% of children reported partaking in exercise that shows physical signs, this is lower than the Doncaster rate of 56% and again ranked amongst the lowest in Doncaster.